Meet the people here to help your people.

 Hannah Heavrin has lived in Colorado all her life, with her hometown being Castle Rock.
 She graduated in 2010 from the University of Colorado at Boulder and has been with the Denver South EDP since that time, initially hired as the Transportation Analyst.
 As Finance Manager, she manages the accounting and bookkeeping for both the Denver South EDP and the Denver South TMA.
 Heavrin also assists the Denver South TMA in grant administration.
 Heavrin is the Executive Assistant to President and CEO, Mike Fitzgerald, and Executive Vice President, Steve Klausing.
 In her spare time, Heavrin loves to attend sporting events, concerts and spend time with family.
 Still a CU Buffs fan, Heavrin enjoys going to college football games and rooting on the Buffs!

-As Director of Innovation and Entrepreneurship, Jake Rishavy works to elevate Colorado’s visibility as one of the world’s premier places to do business for growth-oriented startup and second-stage companies.
+As Vice President of Innovation, Jake Rishavy works to elevate Colorado’s visibility as one of the world’s premier places to do business for growth-oriented startup and second-stage companies.
 He achieves this by making the ecosystem of resources accessible to growing companies and bridging connections between innovative, emerging companies and larger, at-scale companies.
 In this role, Jake has built and continues to build programs to support entrepreneurs in Denver South’s key industry verticals and niche markets.